(A) DEPARTMENT OF CIVIC, SOCIAL AND POLITICAL EDUCATION

 "A people without the knowledge of their past history, origin and culture is like a tree without roots". - Marcus Garvey

-History is very important at the Ursuline Secondary School.
-As the oldest girls secondary school in Ireland, we are very proud of our History and as a department we want our students to share in this sense of pride and to impart a passion for History which as a subject plays an important role in the makings of Modern Society.
+History is very important at Ursuline College Blackrock.
+As the oldest girls' secondary school in Ireland, we are very proud of our History and as a department we want our students to share in this sense of pride and to impart a passion for History which as a subject plays an important role in the makings of Modern Society.

 Aims of the Department: